 HIST 251, 252 History of the United States of America (3, 3 sem. hrs.)
 An introduction to the social, cultural, political, and economic development of the United States from the colonial period to the present day.
 HIST 251 examines that history until the Civil War; HIST 252 traces developments since the Civil War.
 Prerequisite(s): None.
-(2-1; 2-1) HIST 302 Greece and Rome: Leadership in the Ancient World RP (3 sem. hrs.)
+(3-0; 3-0) HIST 302 Greece and Rome: Leadership in the Ancient World RP (3 sem. hrs.)
 A study of the most influential leadership in ancient Greece and Rome.
 Plutarch's biographical studies are the main focus.
 Various accounts of Herodotus, Thucydides, Aristotle, Xenophon, Livy, Sallust, Tacitus, and Suetonius are used as supplementary material.
 NB: Course taught at Redeemer Pacific College, an approved TWU learning centre.
 Prerequisite(s): 6 sem. hrs. of History including HIST 107 or HIST 111, or instructor's consent.
-(3-0 or 3-0) HIST 303 Early Medieval Europe (3 sem. hrs.)
-An inquiry into European civilization at its beginnings.
-Features from the ancient world that survived the fall of Roman culture.
-The nature of the native Germanic and Slavic traditions and how Christianity was received and altered.
-The beginning of political and economic institutions.
-The struggle between spiritual ideals and traditional attitudes and material realities.
-Gender relations in Medieval Europe.
-NB: Not offered every year.
-See department chair.

-Prerequisite(s): 6 sem. hrs. of history including HIST 107 or HIST 111, or instructor's consent.
 (3-0 or 3-0) HIST 304 Late Medieval Europe (3 sem. hrs.)
 An inquiry into a period of Europe's past in which beliefs, attitudes, and institutions, moulded in the previous centuries, were consolidated into shapes that mark modern European (and North American) culture.
 The outlines of the modern state and of the modern family.
 An examination of late medieval civilization for indications of decline and rebirth.
 Signs of struggle between forces of tradition and of innovation, idealism and material or corporeal realities, and gender relations.
 NB: Not offered every year.
 See department chair.
 Prerequisite(s): 6 sem. hrs. of history including HIST 107 or HIST 111, or instructor's consent.
 (3-0 or 3-0) HIST 306 History of Economic Thought (3 sem. hrs.)
 An investigation of the overlap of economic history and economic thought all the way from ancient Greeks philosophers, through medieval scholastics, to mercantilist businessmen, to Adam Smith and the classical economists of the Industrial Revolution, to macroeconomists emerging from the Great Depression, and into the Twenty-First century.
 Students examine the main economic questions and themes of these various periods including: What is the good life?
 Is business moral?
 How do selfish individuals promote societal good through markets?
 What is the proper role and scope of government?
 As an inquiry-based course, students will have considerable latitude to examine topics of particular interest to them in more detail.
 NB: May not be offered every year.

 Cross-listed: ECON 306.
-Prerequisite(s): 6 sem. hrs. of history including HIST 111 or 112.
-(3-0 or 3-0) HIST 307 Renaissance Europe (3 sem. hrs.)
-An examination of the social, intellectual, artistic, political, and economic transformations that gave rise to, and followed in, the wake of the "rebirth" of ancient Greek and Roman culture that began in Italy in the mid-14th century and spread to the rest of Europe for the next 200 years.
-NB: Not offered every year.
-See department chair.
-Prerequisite(s): 6 sem. hrs. of history including HIST 107 or HIST 111, or instructor's consent.
-(3-0 or 3-0) HIST 308 Reformation Europe (3 sem. hrs.)
-An examination of the social, intellectual, artistic, and political history of Western Europe from the 14th to the 17th century, with a special emphasis on changes in theology and devotional practices, and the ensuing wars of religion, as the Protestant and Catholic Reformations spread throughout Europe.
-NB: Not offered every year.
-See department chair.

-Cross-listed: RELS 368.